Skip to content

 Multi-Model Support

-Probe's AI Chat mode supports both Anthropic's Claude and OpenAI's GPT models:
+Probe's AI Chat mode supports multiple AI providers:

-• Claude Models: Provide excellent code understanding and explanation capabilities
+• Anthropic Claude: Provides excellent code understanding and explanation capabilities

-The default model is selected based on which API key you provide.
+The default model is selected based on which API key you provide, or you can force a specific provider using the --force-provider option.

 Token Tracking